We are just a couple of guys who set out on a glorious quest to discover how to make the absolute epitome of perfect

 But it doesn’t stop here, I want to keep on learning and trying new coffee and ways to make coffee.
 So what better time to start a blog and share what I learn along the way!

 I’ve currently got a drip machine, a French Press, an Aeropress, a Moka pot, and an espresso machine at home along with a subscription to my local coffee roasters to send me out delicious new coffee every month.

-I don’t know it all, and I’m certainly not an expert but I’m eager to learn and hope I can share what I learn without getting pretentious and confusing.
+I don’t know it all but I quickly became an expert through hours of research experimenting and writing for you lovely people.
+I’m eager to continue learning and hope I can share what I learn without getting pretentious and confusing.
 Some of the language coffee experts use just doesn’t make sense to us Average Joe’s.

 So instead of getting all stuck up about the best coffee where you find yourself drinking coffee that’s been shat out by a jungle monkey/cat, let’s be real.